-Profiles of Massachusetts, Fifth Edition
+Profiles of Massachusetts, Sixth Edition

 This information-packed volume provides immediate access to up-to-date and in-depth data on what makes Massachusetts truly unique.

 Profiles of Massachusetts is designed to provide just the right data and insight into the make up of the state of Massachusetts.
 It provides the detail and demographic information that researchers or grant writers need and can also act as curriculum support for high school and college research papers.
 This data provides the critical information that can mean success in projects whether in community or government grants and funding or political science, sociology, history, civics and current events and more.

 Users will find that by working their way through the 11 chapters and using the Comparative Section and the Ranking Section along with specific information on a town or county in the Profile Section, they can develop a strong statistical-based insight into of just about every place in Massachusetts.

 This 4-color section provides a real sense of the state, its history and what makes Massachusetts such a unique and interesting place, with its rich history, size and location on the east coast.
 This section includes a Photo Gallery, a comprehensive section on Massachusetts’ History, and a state Historical Timeline.

 This section provides a detailed look at the state government’s history, constitution and the structure of the state government in Massachusetts, one of four states in the United States with the legal designation of commonwealth.
 In addition this chapter explores the General Assembly, the Legislators’ qualifications and terms in office, various legislative committees, procedures of passing bills, the Executive and Judicial Branches and more.
 The chapter ends with a map of the Massachusetts’ 9 US Congressional Districts.